 Marks Budget for a 6-Mark Cash Flow Statement Question

-CBSE marking schemes carve a typical 6-mark Cash Flow Statement into the same five blocks every year.
-Knowing the split lets you protect marks even when you run short on time.
+CBSE splits a 6-mark Cash Flow Statement question into the same five blocks every year.

 StepMarksWhat CBSE Looks For